ExpediaGroup/styx/docs/user-guide/admin-interface.md

 ##### Parameters:

 * `STYX_SERVER_URL`: The host and port of the Styx Admin Interface
-* `APP_ID`: The application the origin belongs to
+* `APP_ID`: The backend service the origin belongs to
 * `ORIGIN_ID`: An origin to disable

 ##### How to execute command using curl:

 `curl -X POST http://<STYX_SERVER_URL>/admin/tasks/origins?cmd=disable_origin&appId=<APP_ID>&originId=<ORIGIN_ID>`

-So if Styx was on port 8080 on localhost and you wanted to disable an origin called "hwa1" for an app called "hwa":
+So if Styx was on port 8080 on localhost and you wanted to disable an origin called "hwa1" for a backend service called "hwa":

 `curl -X POST http://localhost:8080/admin/tasks/origins?cmd=disable_origin&appId=hwa&originId=hwa1`